COVID-19 updates and alerts, Massachusetts Gaming Commission

 15 USC §§ 1171-1173 Johnson Act Regulates transportation of gambling devices

-31 USC §§ 5361-5367 Unlawful Internet Gambling Enforcement Act of 2006 This law prohibits companies from accepting money for internet gambling, if the gambling is illegal under existing federal or state laws.
-It doesn't address gambling directly, but rather the transfer of funds from credit cards and bank accounts to online casinos.
+31 USC §§ 5361-5367 Unlawful Internet Gambling Enforcement Act of 2006 Prohibits companies from accepting money for internet gambling if the gambling is illegal under existing federal or state laws.
+Does not address gambling directly, but rather the transfer of funds from credit cards and bank accounts to online casinos.

 25 CFR 290 Tribal revenue allocation plans